George Santayana: Philosophical work and publications

-Santayana's main philosophical work consists of The Sense of Beauty (1896), his first book-length monograph and perhaps the first major work on aesthetics written in the United States; The Life of Reason (5 vols., 1905–06), the high point of his Harvard career; Scepticism and Animal Faith (1923); and The Realms of Being (4 vols., 1927–40).
+Santayana's main philosophical work consists of The Sense of Beauty (1896), his first book-length monograph and perhaps the first major work on aesthetics written in the United States; The Life of Reason (5 vols., 1905–06), the high point of his Harvard career; Scepticism and Animal Faith (1923); and The Realms of Being (4 vols., 1927–1940).
 Although Santayana was not a pragmatist in the mold of William James, Charles Sanders Peirce, Josiah Royce, or John Dewey, The Life of Reason arguably is the first extended treatment of pragmatism written.

-Like many of the classical pragmatists, and because he was well-versed in evolutionary theory, Santayana was committed to metaphysical naturalism.
+Like many of the classical pragmatists, Santayana was committed to metaphysical naturalism.
 He believed that human cognition, cultural practices, and social institutions have evolved so as to harmonize with the conditions present in their environment.
 Their value may then be adjudged by the extent to which they facilitate human happiness.
-The alternate title to The Life of Reason, "the Phases of Human Progress," is indicative of this metaphysical stance.
+The alternate title to The Life of Reason, "the Phases of Human Progress", is indicative of this metaphysical stance.

 Santayana was an early adherent of epiphenomenalism, but also admired the classical materialism of Democritus and Lucretius.
 (Of the three authors on whom he wrote in Three Philosophical Poets, Santayana speaks most favorably of Lucretius).
-He held Spinoza's writings in high regard, calling him his "master and model."
+He held Spinoza's writings in high regard, calling him his "master and model".

 Although an atheist, he held a fairly benign view of religion and described himself as an "aesthetic Catholic".
 Santayana's views on religion are outlined in his books Reason in Religion, The Idea of Christ in the Gospels, and Interpretations of Poetry and Religion.

-He held racial superiority and eugenic views.
+He held racial supremacist and eugenic views.
 He believed superior races should be discouraged from "intermarriage with inferior stock".